IgorFroehner/web_chain/README.md

 # Web Chain

 A flask app for blockchain visualization that saves the text data from users in a **PoW** based "blockchain".
-It had been created for purposes.
+It had been created for learning purposes and designed to be an open data saving structure as a blockchain is, all you need to pay is the computation power of mining your block.

 ### Block Structure